Kingdoms of Amalur: Reckoning: Re-Reckoning

 Kingdoms of Amalur: Re-Reckoning is a remaster developed by Kaiko and published by THQ Nordic.
 Re-Reckoning was released for PlayStation 4, Windows and Xbox One on September 8, 2020.
 A Nintendo Switch port was released on March 16, 2021.
 Both versions included all previous DLC content, with the Switch version notably including all content on the game cartridge.
 Six software patches to address bugs and glitches were released between September 2020 and June 2021.

 Assets and property rights for Reckoning and the rest of the Amalur property were sold to THQ Nordic in 2018, who later commented that a re-release of Reckoning required permission from co-publisher Electronic Arts.
 THQ Nordic executive Reinhard Pollice was a fan of the game, and hoped to bring it to prominence in the modern gaming market.
 Developer Kaiko had previously handled other THQ Nordic remasters including the first two Darksiders games.
 In addition to improving the game's graphics, the development team also wanted to improve the game's performance.
 After going through player feedback, it was also decided to rebalance the gameplay progression and loot distribution, and add a new higher difficulty level.

+Re-Reckoning saw an exclusive expansion titled Fatesworn.
+Kaiko were described as enthusiastic about Fatesworn's development, consulting with former staff members about its design.
+Auseon returned as lead writer and narrative designer, while Kirkhope was brought back to compose new music.
+The expansion was described as being mostly new, though it used "loose ideas that [the team] picked up" from the original development.
+The team needed to create new editing tools and production pipeline, with these and working with the existing game environment causing production delays with the expansion.
+The expansion was released on December 14, 2021 for PS4, Xbox One and Windows.
+An arena mode tied to the expansion was released on December 23, unlocking exclusive rewards and challenge fights.
+The Switch version was delayed from its original 2022 release due to quality concerns, eventually releasing on March 12, 2023.

 All versions of Re-Reckoning were given scores equating to "mixed or average" reviews from Metacritic.
 Jon Ryan of IGN felt that while still a solid game, several of its elements had aged over time and were outdated compared to more recent titles.
 RPG Site's Adam Vitale called Re-Reckoning "a good introduction to a universe that doesn't have any other entries", while PJ O'Reilly of Nintendo Life felt the game was both lacking in depth and showing its age.
 John Rairdin of Nintendo World Report called the game " an enthralling, though flawed, adventure that perfectly encapsulates a very specific era in game design history."
-The initial versions were criticised for technical issues not present in the original and a lack of graphical upgrades, while the Switch version was seen as a servicable port.
+The initial versions were criticised for technical issues not present in the original and a lack of graphical upgrades, while the Switch version was seen as a serviceable port.